 At just 19 years old, Steve Thompson began his lifelong career at The Walt Disney Company when, upon submitting his portfolio to Disney at a year-end review at his school, he was offered a position with the company as a Senior Character Artist.
 “I was hoping for some positive feedback or maybe even a summer internship!” he says.

 It fulfilled a dream he had had since childhood.
-Inspired by the Greats like Michelangelo, Van Gogh and Picasso, as well as Disney artists, Thompson always dreamt about working in animation.
+Inspired by the Greats like Michelangelo, Van Gogh and Picasso, as well as Disney artists, Thompson always dreamt about working in animation design.
 His career in arts began by studying at the California Institute of the Arts.
 “Even from a young age I was drawing, and I had a really specific desire about wanting to work for Disney,” he says.

-Thompson started working in animation but as filmmaking changed, so did his career path.
-Now, Thompson is the principal designer at The Walt Disney Company and works on character products from Mickey Mouse to Star Wars, and creates collectibles like snow globes,figurines and holiday ornaments.
+Thompson started working in animation design but as filmmaking changed, so did his career path.
+Now, Thompson is the principal animation designer at The Walt Disney Company and works on character products from Mickey Mouse to Star Wars, and creates collectibles like snow globes,figurines and holiday ornaments.

 Here, the Disney designer shares with us a preview of his keynote speech at Phoenix Design Week this October and life as a Disney artist.

 WHAT’S A TYPICAL DAY LIKE FOR YOU?